Applications for Create Open Health Programme are now closed

 “We are passionate about making innovation relevant to everyone and working with end users in the co-production of new products and services,” says Lars Sundstrom, Director of Innovation and Growth at The West of England AHSN.
 “Create Open Health breaks new ground as a fertile environment for innovation, allowing the insourcing of ideas across a wide sector of expertise.
 We are strong advocates of both of these things and by bringing them together in one initiative, we will be able to build on our experience and that of our partners in a common objective to share knowledge and pool expertise.”

-The deadline to submit ideas for the Create Open Health programme is midnight, March 31 2019.
+Applications for Create Open Health programme are now closed.
 Applicants must be based in the UK and those who are successful will need to commit to attending the business and idea development bootcamp in Bristol on both Friday 26 and Saturday 27 April 2019.
 Applications can be made by individuals or on behalf of a team, organisation or charity.
 There is no requirement for those applying to be currently working full time in their product area or have the necessary digital or technological capabilities to execute it.
 What is required is viable ideas supported by a genuine interest, personal experience or insight into the mental health and wellbeing of young people.

 Posted on March 6, 2019